Update AWS provider version to 6.0.

 - The update to

-.
+hashicorp/awsversion6.0likely includes new features, bug fixes, and improvements over version5.0.
 Keeping dependencies up-to-date is a best practice to ensure the infrastructure benefits from the latest enhancements and security patches.

 - The update to